FREQUENTLY ASKED QUESTIONS

 How does the testing process work ?

 It's just a couple of steps!
 We send you a packet of assessments, which you take in the comfort of your home.
 Some assessments are completed online and some on paper.
 You can easily complete these in one sitting of 2-3 hours, but you can spread it out if you wish.
 Complete your online assessments and return your paper questionnaires to Personality Science, and we will begin scoring and analysis.
 We then arrange for your personal, live consultation (either in person, over the phone, or videoconference).

 How long does it take to get my results?

-Once we receive all completed assessment materials, we contact you within approximately 15 business days to set up your consultation.
+Once we receive all completed assessment materials, we contact you within 20 business days to set up your consultation.

 How much does your process cost?

 - suggested careers based on your unique attributes

 - a personal, live consultation with a trained professional

 Who is qualified to properly interpret and analyze personality tests?

 Individuals interpreting and utilizing many of the validated and reliable testing instruments must have had appropriate training.
 Depending upon the type of assessment administered, the required training is often a Master's degree with specific courses in Tests and Measurement, or a specially designed instructional program unique to that instrument.